Tustvold/Frontier.Engine/README.md

 A wrapper around OpenGL which provides some basic functionality (Shaders, VAO Management, Truetype Font Rendering, etc).
 It was created as part of a voxel engine and so is designed to be as lightweight as possible both in terms of CPU and memory usage.

+## Disclaimer

+This engine is still very young and so whilst I will try to keep breaking changes to a minimum, I can make no promise that I won't decide to rewrite large portions of it and therefore break any dependent code.

 ## Usage

 For an example of how to use this library see - https://github.com/Tustvold/Frontier.Engine.DemoProject